Pink-Crab/Perique-Settings-Page/docs/hooks.md

             // If page should have no scripts loaded. if($page->get_key() === 'my_key'){
-                return null; // Will not enqueue any scripts for this specific page.
+                return null; // Will not enqueue any default styles for this specific page.
             }

-            // As we use a fluent API, you can return when setting src (or any other properties.) return $style->src('some/custom/script.css');
+            // As we use a fluent API, you can return when setting the src (or any other properties.) return $style->src('some/custom/script.css');
         }, 2, 10
     );